Enquil/rtr_v5/README.md

 This was because coverage says it wants me to test the test.py files as well,
 I realize i might make a mistake here because i didnt test them,
-but all topics i can find about it says that is not something you should/need to do.
+but topics i can find about it says that is not something you should not do/need to do.
 Also, i wouldnt have a clue where to begin.
 Find results below ->